avgalbo/COP4520-Project/Project/MergeSort/README.md

 ## Experimental evaluation

-Before I display the results, This was tested on an Macbook pro intel i9 processor with 16gb of ram.
+Before I display the results, This experiment was tested on an Macbook pro intel i9 processor with 16gb of ram.

 Results may differ on machines with different cores.